AqwamCreates/DataPredict/docs/API/Models/OneClassPassiveAggressiveClassifier.md

 # [API Reference](../../API.md) - [Models](../Models.md) - OneClassPassiveAggressiveClassifier

-OneClassPassiveAggressiveClassifier is a supervised machine learning model that predicts values of -1 / 0 and 1 only.
+OneClassPassiveAggressiveClassifier is a supervised machine learning model that predicts binary values (+1 and -1).
+It uses iterative calculations to find the best model parameters.

 ## Stored Model Parameters